Viaros Kapodistrias: Biography

-Viaros Kapodistrias was born in 1774 in Corfu and was the eldest son of the diplomat Count Antonios Maria Kapodistrias and Diamantina, daughter of Christodoulos Gonemis.
-After he studied general courses in his hometown, he went to the University of Padua where he studied law.
+Viaros Kapodistrias was born in 1774 in Corfu.
+He was the eldest son of diplomat Count Antonios Maria Kapodistrias and of Diamantina, daughter of Christodoulos Gonemis.
+After studying general courses in his hometown, he studied law at the University of Padua.
 When he returned to the Ionian Islands, he served as a member of the Ionian Senate in 1818 in Corfu and was initiated into the Filiki Eteria by Aristeidis Pappas.
 During the Greek Revolution, having his base in Corfu, Viaros and the merchant Konstantinos Gerostathis were a link between philhellenic clubs of Western Europe and the revolutionaries.
-At the same time, he was helping and caring for the refugees who had fled to the Ionian Islands from the rebellious areas.
+At the same time, he was helping and caring for refugees who fled to the Ionian Islands from the rebellious areas.

-In March 1828 he went along with his brother Augustinos to Greece to assist their brother and Governor of Greece at the time, Ioannis Kapodistrias.
+In March 1828, he and his brother Augustinos went to Greece, to assist their brother, Ioannis Kapodistrias, who was Governor of Greece.
 He was a member of the Panellinion advisory council and, together with Alexandros Mavrokordatos, was placed in charge of military affairs.
 He was also member of the General Intendancy, the main administrative body for the Army and the Navy, temporary commissioner of the Sporades and, from October 1829, Minister of Naval Affairs.
 At the same time, he was in charge of the secret police.
-In addition, his contribution to the Orphanage of Aegina and the establishment of the Archaeological Museum of Aegina, was important.
+He contributed to the Orphanage of Aegina and to the establishment of the Archaeological Museum of Aegina.
 Viaros was accused of nepotism, especially by the anti-Kapodistrian political faction, due to the fact that both he and Augustinos were promoted to senior state posts.
 Viaros was also accused of authoritarianism and various abuses of power.

-In May 1831, after the fall of Augustinos Kapodistrias from power, Viaros fled to Corfu where he died in 1842.
+In May 1831, after the fall of Augustinos Kapodistrias from power, Viaros fled to Corfu, where he died in 1842.